armand1m/papercut/template.md

 # Papercut

 Papercut is a scraping/crawling library for Node.js, written in Typescript.

-It provides features that make it fairly easy to scrape a webpage with.
+It provides a type-safe and small foundation that makes it fairly easy to scrape webpages with confidence.

-Papercut is still in early days and the API might change a lot in the future.

 ## Features

+### Selectors API

+Inspired by GraphQL Resolvers, Papercut works similarly by allowing you to specify selectors for each scraper runner.
+The type definition for the scrape result array items is guaranteed to be compliant with the selectors given.

 ### JSDOM Integration

 Instead of relying on a headless browser engine, papercut relies on JSDOM to process client-side javascript code.
 This means that Papercut is also able to scrape Single Page Applications _(to a certain extent)_.

+### Concurrency controls

+Papercut makes usage of Promise Pools to run pagination, node scraping and selector scraping.
+It comes with sane defaults for simple tasks, but configurable properties to make sure you have the flexibility to suit your needs.

-### Flexible API
+### Pagination

 In most cases when web scraping, you're looking to scrape a feed.
-This feed is usually a very long list and it might have pagination and a hard to predict total number of pages.
+This feed can be quite long and you might have other challenges like pagination and a hard to predict total number of pages.

-Most of the time, there is some way to figure these things out in the UI though.
-With this in mind, papercut offers an API that makes it easier for you to just create selectors for all the elements that match a selector.
+Luckily, most of the time, there is some way to figure the last page number in the UI.
+Papercut allows you to set a selector to find an element that contains the last page number and a callback for creating the url for each page number using the base url.

-Papercut treats results always as lists.
+As page urls are not always implemented in the same way, Papercut leaves it up to you to tell it how to build it.

 ### Page Caching